-- 2. In 2015, the city removed the sod from the palazzo lighting and landscaping district and replaced it with drought tolerant landscaping. - 3.
-In 2015, the city approved an ordinance to expedite the review/permit process for solar projects.
+- 2. In 2015, Indio removed the sod from the palazzo lighting and landscaping district and replaced it with drought tolerant landscaping. - 3.
+In 2015, Indio approved an ordinance to expedite the review/permit process for solar projects.

-- 4. The city enacted a construction and demolition debris recycling ordinance that requires 50% or more diversion of project waste. - 7.
-The city has an ordinance (1501) that requires 50% diversion of waste from construction and demolition sites.
+- 4. In 2015, the city removed the sod from the palazzo lighting and landscaping district and replaced it with drought tolerant landscaping. - 5.
+In 2015, Indio approved an ordinance to expedite the review/permit process for solar projects. - 6.
+Indio enacts a construction and demolition debris recycling ordinance that requires 50 percent or more diversion of project waste. - 7.
+The city has an ordinance (1501) that requires 50 percent diversion of waste from construction and demolition sites.
 However, the city currently requires 65 percent diversion as the new code requires and the ordinance is being updated to reflect this.